Digvijaya Singh stresses on unity among party leaders to take on BRS, BJP | Politics

 - India

-Senior Congress leader Digvijaya Singh on Friday asked party leaders in Telangana to air their views within the party fora and warned that action would be taken against those who make allegations and counter-allegations openly.
+Senior Congress leader Digvijaya Singh on Friday exhorted party leaders in Telangana to air their views within the party fora and warned of action against those who level allegations and counter-allegations openly.

 Claiming that there is anti-incumbency in Telangana, he emphasised on the need for unity among party leaders to defeat the ruling BRS and BJP.

-''If it happened, action will be taken however big the leader is,'' he said.
+''If it happened, action will be taken however big the leader is,'' he warned.

+He said he has spoken to party leaders and that there could be many complaints.
+He assured that steps would be taken to resolve the issue.

 The former Madhya Pradesh chief minister had earlier served as AICC in-charge of party affairs in undivided Andhra Pradesh.

-Meanwhile, Singh claimed that the BJP is making attempts to stop the Congress party's 'Bharat Jodo Yatra' as it was worried over the massive support the foot march is getting.
+Singh claimed that the BJP is making attempts to stop the Congress party's 'Bharat Jodo Yatra' as it was wary of the overwhelming support the foot march was receiving.

-After the 'Bharat Jodo Yatra' concludes, the Congress has decided to take up the 'Hath se Hath Jodo' campaign to every home, he said.
+After the 'Bharat Jodo Yatra' concludes, the Congress has decided to take up the 'Hath se Hath Jodo' campaign to every home, he noted.
+Singh expressed happiness that Congress in Telangana has started the process of drawing up the framework for the proposed campaign.

+Observing that Telangana could not have come into being without Congress support and that TRS (now BRS) had only two Lok Sabha members before state formation in 2014, he alleged that Chief Minister Chandrasekhar Rao ran a campaign against Congress after formation of the state.

+''What else can be a bigger demonstration of ungratefulness.
+Congress people are being purchased and threatened,'' he alleged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)